 Marty?
 I really liked Doc from Back to the Future, and he definitely caught a lot of attention 🙂

-4) The city slowly starts to put on its holiday dress.
-When the Halloween decoration is stowed away, it’s time for X-Mas!
+The city slowly gets into festive mood: When the Halloween decoration is stowed away, it’s time Christmas!

-No X-Mas decoration but still a great photo spot: The recently finished (and super expensive) railway hub at One World!
+No Christmas decoration but still a great photo spot: The recently finished (and super expensive) railway hub at One World!
 The spectacular architecture of the Oculus attracts locals and visitors alike.

 Did you celebrate Halloween?
 What’s your favourite part of autumn/fall?